How to Set Marketing Goals?

-For example, try decreasing the time it takes to respond to a message or incentivising your followers to share your brand’s offers to their friends and family.
-Once your community has begun to grow and engage with you, you will be able to make use of user-generated content, saving you time on your marketing efforts!
+For example, try decreasing the time it takes to respond to a message.
+To grow your audience, give your followers an incentive to share your offers with friends and family.
+Once your community has begun to grow and engage with you, you will be able to make use of user-generated content.
+This, in turn, saves you time on your marketing efforts!

 What is user generated content?

 User-generated content (UGC) is media content created by consumers or end-users of a product or service.
 Typically, this will be content shared on social media, for example, images, videos, blogs or reviews.
 The great thing about UGC is that in the eyes of consumers it acts as another consumer vouching for your business.
 Thus, they perceive more trustworthy than marketing materials coming directly from you.

 It’s important to focus on growing your own subscriber list, as we don’t own Facebook or other social platforms.
 A Lead Magnet can help here.
 Make sure your EDM (Electronic Direct Mail) strategy suits your audience and offers them valuable content.
 For example, you could introduce subscriber-only discounts or informative e-mails that don’t always put on a hard-sell.
 Decide how you want to use e-mail marketing, then come up with relevant goals from there.
 Get in touch to ask us about how to put together a successful EDM strategy.

 Now that you have your short-term marketing goals sorted, it’s time to look at your long-term goals.
 Here are a few suggestions for what you should be keeping an active focus on, well into the future of your business!

 This should be a goal for any company.
 As consumers, we’re more likely to buy from brands we know and trust.
 So, while this goal may not be a direct “sales” goal, it’s one of the most important goals for driving revenue long-term.
 You know the saying, “It’s not what you know, it’s who you know.”
 So, how do you build your brand recognition?
 Here are a couple of easy ways to get started.